 By not selling, traders anticipate that the stock price will rise again.
 They may be required to buy more shares to cover or simply hold their position.
 There’s always risk that the market may continue to fall for a longer period than you have anticipated.
 That’s why it’s important to take steps to manage your risk.

 How to perform a short trade

-You can perform a short trade on stocks that have short interest by using our CFD trading account.
-This derivative product enables you to speculate on the direction of the price of the underlying asset, without taking outright ownership.
+You can perform a short trade on stocks that have short interest by using our spread betting or CFD trading account.
+These derivative products enable you to speculate on the direction of the price of the underlying asset, without taking outright ownership.

-To get started, we’ve listed a few steps that will help you get ready to trade with us:
+To get started, we’ve shortlisted a few steps that will help you get ready to trade with us: